Synerty/peek-mobile-theme/docs/footer/footer.rst

 Looks Classes
 -------------

-The looks classes are found in the :file:`_footer.css`.
+The Footer looks classes are found in the :file:`_footer.css`.

 Text :code:`.title`
 ```````````````````

+The :code:`.title` class styles the dynamic title.